An image is a complete copy of the file system structure and data on a disk.

 To regularly back up your data on disks, use snapshots.

-You can allow public access to your image by assigning the role
+You can grant public access to your image by assigning the

-allAuthenticatedUsers.
+allAuthenticatedUsers system group.
 Then other Yandex.Cloud users will be able to use your image to create their own disks and VMs.
-In this case, the role
+However, the

-compute.images.user does not give the right to delete or change your image.
+compute.images.user role doesn't grant permission to delete or edit your image.

 An example of public images are OS distributions provided by Yandex.Cloud.